WRTDS References

 Rossi, Marissa L, Peleg Kremer, Charles A Cravotta, Krista E Scheirer, and Steven T Goldsmith.
 2022.
 “Long-Term Impacts of Impervious Surface Cover Change and Roadway Deicing Agent Application on Chloride Concentrations in Exurban and Suburban Watersheds.”
 Science of the Total Environment 851: 157933.

 Rumsey, Christine A, John C Hammond, Jennifer Murphy, Megan Shoda, and Alexander Soroka.
 2023.
 “Spatial Patterns and Seasonal Timing of Increasing Riverine Specific Conductance from 1998 to 2018 Suggest Legacy Contamination in the Delaware River Basin.”
-Science of The Total Environment 858: 159691.
+Science of the Total Environment 858: 159691.

 Rumsey, Christine A, Matthew P Miller, Gregory E Schwarz, Robert M Hirsch, and David D Susong.
 2017.
 “The Role of Baseflow in Dissolved Solids Delivery to Streams in the Upper Colorado River Basin.”
 Hydrological Processes 31 (26): 4705–18.